AurumAcademy/netlify-aurumacademy/src/pages/classes/project-code.md

 Project Code is a creative programming course where you can learn how to code by making something awesome!

-Project Code will cover programming basics.
+First, we will cover programming basics and good planning/designing practices.
 Then we will delve into making a project of the student's choice.
-Project creation will be guided during lessons, but students are also encouraged to work outside of lessons.
+Project creation will be guided during lessons, and students will be encouraged (but not required) to work outside of lessons.

 ### Pricing
 * Cost: TBD
-* Estimate: $20 per child per hour
+* Estimate: $25 per child per hour

 ## Curriculum